G1OJS/SARK100-Firmware/pages/V02 overview.md

 # New Calibration Routine
 From the user's perspective, the calibration routing follows the same process as in V13, except that:
-- A short circuit load is required in addition to the 50, 150 and 274 ohm loads
+- The loads needed are based on E12 resistors (plus 50 Ohms): 10, 50, 220, and 560 Ohms
 - Progress is indicated by the frequency displayed
 - On completion, the unit automatically reboots